absolutelyNoWarranty/ddia-notes/chapter3/answers.md

 => OLTP & OLAP

 Q: True or False.
 OLTP systems are typically user-facing.
 => True.
-OLAP are typically for analysting data.
+OLAP are typically for analyzing data.

 Q: The bottleneck for OLTP systems is usually ____.
 The bottleneck for OLAP is usually ____.
 => A. disk seek time; disk bandwidth